sebmate/MagicQuartz-TechDemo/README.md

 The electronic circuit is very simple and should be self-explanatory.
 However, the following points explain some special aspects:

 * **Power Supply:** Connector J2 ("Power") is used to power the mainboard from an external power source via pins 2 and 3 (typically 24-32V, depending on the voltage requirements of the amplifier, denoted "+28V" in the schematic).
 Connector J2 is also used to power the amplifier board via pins 1 and 4.
 Notice that pin 1 of J2 is connected to a second ground (GND1), which is used to measure the amplifier current (see below).
 * **DC/DC Converter Boards:** As described above, the mainboard is supplied with 24-32V (labeled "+28V").
-The U1 board, however, requires a voltage between 7-12V (typically 7.5V, labeled "+12V").
+The U1 board, however, requires a voltage between 7V and 12V (using 7V is recommended, labeled "+12V").
 Because it is not practical to overcome the large voltage difference with a linear regulator, connector J3 ("DC/DC") can be used to connect an external DC/DC step-down converter board (see OpenSCAD design).
 U1 then uses its on-board linear voltage regulator (AMS1117) to create the 5V.
 The enclosure can accommodate a second DC/DC converter board specifically to power the fans; however, if the fans run well with the voltage from the first board, they can also be connected to this first converter board.
 * **Jumper "Enable APM":** Digital pin D27 of U1 can be pulled to GND (jumper J1 "Enable APM" is closed) to tell the firmware that the current sensing circuit is available, which allows the firmware to detect whether the turntable motor is currently powered or not.
 * **Current Measurement:** The current measurement works as follows: The current of the power section (the digital amplifier board) is measured via the voltage drop across resistor R4 (0.15 Ohm, 5 Watt).
 The measured voltage is low-pass filtered via C7 and R5 and brought via U2A to a voltage level that can be easily measured by the microcontoller's ADC.
 * **Low-Pass Filter:** The PWM low-pass filter section converts the PWM signals from the microcontroller into one or two analog sine waves using simple RC filters.
 The filters are designed to have a cutoff frequency of about 200 Hz, which is high enough to pass any of the possible AC frequencies but block the PWM carrier signal.
 The filter is implemented twice in case a dual-phase inverter is to be implemented (which requires an additional transformer and a different enclosure).
 For single-phase configurations, it is recommended to equip only one filter section and bridge the two channels at the input of the amplifier.
 This eliminates the risk of damaging the amplifier if the user accidentally changes the phase shift in the firmware.